These easy Apple Crisp Bars taste just like a classic apple crisp but in portable form making them a delicious fall dessert recipe for potlucks.

 - Parchment paper is key to lifting these bars out of the pan.
 Don’t skip it!

-Tuck these Apple Crisp Bars in a lunch box, bring a pan to a potluck or plate them and serve with a big ol‘ scoop of ice cream.
+Tuck these Apple Crisp Bars in a lunch box, bring a pan to a potluck or plate them and serve with a big ol‘ scoop of ice cream and caramel sauce (just like these Caramel Apple Cheesecake Bars).
 Or eat one straight up for breakfast.
-No judgment here.

 - 1 cup old fashioned oats